 How close to symplectic the numerical integration is (it is by definition not symplectic, being a truncated Taylor series method [26, Eq.
 1.2.4]), depends on the integration step size, and on the size of the flying mesh in the DIPOLE method [26, Fig. 20]; check a possible departure of the betatron damping from theory as a function of these parameters.

-Produce a graph of the horizontal and vertical wave number values over the acceleration cycle.
+Produce a graph of the evolution of the horizontal and vertical wave numbers during the acceleration cycle.